 Having an issue at work is stressful enough.
 But feeling like you can’t go to your manager or boss about it?
 That’s even worse.
 How approachable and accessible are your HR department and leadership team?
 Can an employee reach out easily and privately to discuss an issue?

-Luckily, there are many digital tools and apps that offer one-to-one messaging.
-Instead of calling or emailing, using an app like Slack or Google Chat can make difficult discussions easier for employees, or at least help them start the conversation before entering into a more formal meeting.
+There are many digital tools and apps that offer one-to-one messaging.
+Instead of asking people to call or email, using an app like Slack or Google Chat can make difficult discussions easier for employees, or at least help them start the conversation before entering into a more formal meeting.

 9. Involve Your Employees